redirect2me/r2me-https-proxy/README.md

 ### Allowed hostnames

 In order to prevent abuse, you may need to limit the hostnames that are allowed.
-The `allowed` parameter:
+The `--allowed` parameter:
 * `all` - all hostnames (default)
 * `api:url` - call an external API (Coming soon)
 * `list:host1,host2,...` - list of allowed hostnames (Coming soon)